 3. Create a new project

-Let us separate the tools from the application by creating a new project:
+Back in your local console, let us separate the tools from the application by creating a new project:

-$ oc new-project loyalty-infra
+oc new-project bank-infra

 4. Create a service account